Emotional Freedom Technique (EFT)

 A Note on Medical Care

-To ensure your comfort and wellbeing, please let me know if any of the following apply.
-We’ll gently adjust the session or explore alternative modalities that feel safe and supportive for you.
+To ensure your comfort and wellbeing, please let me know if any of the following apply so we can adjust the session or explore alternative modalities that feel safe and supportive for you.

 If you have physical or psychological concerns, please consult your doctor or healthcare provider.
 These sessions can complement other forms of care, but they do not replace professional medical advice or treatment.